bbrk24/lexifer-ts/docs/grammar.md

 exist.
 It applies leftward assimilation of voicing.
 For example, it would turn `akda` into *agda* and `abta` into *apta*.

-The second only changes nasals, but considers all consonants except for approximants, lateral approximants, and trills.
+The second only changes nasals, but considers all recongized consonants.
 It applies leftward assimilation of place of articulation.
 For example, it would turn `amta` into *anta* and `anka` into *aŋka*.

 #### `coronal-metathesis`